Break strategies compared: which method fits your workflow

 A microbreak is a brief pause of 30-60 seconds taken every 15-20 minutes of work, involving actions like standing, stretching, or looking away from a screen to prevent physical fatigue and attention decay.
 It sounds trivial – just standing up, stretching, looking away from the screen, maybe getting water.
 But microbreaks prevent two specific failures that longer-interval methods allow: postural fatigue and attention collapse.

 The best break system is often two systems layered together – microbreaks for your body, longer breaks for your mind.
-Clinical research published in Ophthalmic and Physiological Optics found that microbreaks following the 20-20-20 rule (20 seconds looking at something 20 feet away every 20 minutes) reduce digital eye strain symptoms and prevent musculoskeletal tension without lowering productivity [4].
+Clinical research published in Contact Lens and Anterior Eye found that microbreaks following the 20-20-20 rule (20 seconds looking at something 20 feet away every 20 minutes) reduce digital eye strain and dry eye symptoms [4].
 Microbreaks sit in a distinct category from the structured-interval methods: they prevent the physical and attentional deterioration that happens within a single focus interval.

 The limitation is what microbreaks do not provide: genuine mental recovery.
 A 60-second break restores attention and posture.
 It does not restore emotional energy or provide the cognitive reset that comes from 15-20 minutes away from the task.
 If you are experiencing guilt about taking breaks, even short ones feel harder to justify – but the clinical evidence is clear that they protect both focus and physical health.